 Tip 1: Being Mindful Of The Appliances In Our Home Can Help Reduce Energy

-Most of our major appliances are in the kitchen, so it is no wonder that kitchens have become the hub of the home.
-Cooking is definitely a necessity and it is something that happens quite frequently during the day.
+Most of our major appliances are in the kitchen, where our families gather and share, so it makes sense that kitchens are the hub of the home.
+Cooking is a large part of family life and can happen frequently during the day.
 But did you know that using smaller appliances such as your microwave, toaster oven, air fryer or even crock pot can help lower your energy consumption?
-Our stove, electric or gas, is one of the bigger energy sources in the home.
+The stove, electric or gas, is one of the larger energy sources in the home.
 Taking advantage of those smaller appliances will not only help you reduce your energy use but also time spent cooking (depending on the meal).
-If you are any good on the grill (or even if you’re not, hint hint, Youtube University) fire it up as often as you can!
+Additionally, if you are a grill master (or even if you’re not, there’s always YouTube University) fire it up as often as you can!

-Another way to help reduce the use of major appliances is by not running them unless it is necessary.
+Another way to help reduce the use of major appliances is by not running them unless it is absolutely necessary.
 For example, try to reduce the amount of times you run your dishwasher or washing machine.
-This can help you see a significant difference in your energy consumption.
-A rule of thumb here is to always wait for a full load.
-Hand wash dishes or laundry when possible and hang your clothes to dry.
+By doing this simple step, you have the potential to see a significant difference in your energy consumption.
+As a general rule of thumb when using the washing machine, try to only wash when you have accumulated a full load of laundry.
+Hand washing your dishes (or even laundry) when possible and hanging your clothes to dry will also have an impact.
 This will not only reduce your energy consumption, but it’s also an amazing way to reduce your energy waste and help the environment.
-Simply running these appliances at night or in the early morning will also help you see a difference in your bill.
+Simply running these appliances at night or in the early morning will also assist in decreasing your energy bill.

 Tip 2: Controlling Your Heating And Air Usage

-We’ve all heard that turning down your heat or turning up your air are ways to reduce your energy bill, but at what point does that become too uncomfortable to bear?
-Research has shown that keeping your heat around 68 and your air at 78 seems to be an average comfortable spot that’s not too hot or too cold and still helps reduce overall usage.
+We’ve all heard that adjusting your heat and air conditioning are ways to reduce your energy bill, but at what point does that become too uncomfortable to bear?
+Research has shown that keeping your heat around 68 degrees and your air at 78 degrees seems to be an average comfortable spot that’s not too hot or too cold while still helping reduce overall usage.

-However lowering your thermostat isn’t the only option here.
-Opening curtains and windows during the day will bring in more light as well as help cool down your home.
+However lowering your thermostat isn’t the only option, opening curtains and windows during the day will bring in more light as well as help cool down your home, weather permitting.
 Keeping up on changing the air filters on a monthly basis can help too as it ensures your AC isn’t in overdrive to cool your house.
-Same goes with removing any obstacles that may be in front of vents and closing vents to any rooms that aren’t in use frequently.
-Lastly, caulking or weather stripping any areas known for drafts or air leaks is also a fairly cheap and still beneficial way to control your energy cost associated with heating and air.
+It’s also a good idea to remove any obstacles that may be blocking vents and closing vents to any rooms that aren’t in use frequently.
+Lastly, caulking or weather stripping any areas known for drafts or air leaks is also a fairly cheap and a beneficial way to control your energy cost associated with heating and air.

 Tip 3: Solar Can Help Reduce Your Energy Bill

 We would be remiss if we didn’t mention the many benefits of going solar for homeowners.
-Outside of giving you more control over your home’s energy usage, and decreasing the amount of energy waste your home produces, solar is yet another great way to reduce your energy bill.
+Outside of giving you more control over your energy usage and decreasing the amount of waste your home produces, solar is yet another great way to reduce your energy bill.